J-Massoda/J-Massoda/README.md

-- 👋 Hi, I’m Jean Emilien Massoda
+- 👋 Hi, I’m Jean Emilien Massoda.
-- 👀 I’m interested in Frontend development
+- 👀 Frontend developer.
+Using HTML, CSS, JavaScript, Js libraries (React.js).
 - 🌱 I’m currently in my third year, studying software engineering in the university.
 - ✅ Taking cloud computing courses and It support courses for work.
 - 💞️ I’m looking to collaborate on  some beautiful development and creative Ideas.